iamsomraj/Learning-Typescript/README.md

 3. Type Inference - Here, TS will try to guess the type of value that a variable is holding.
 But, in this case, TS compiler tries to infer.

+4. If we are going to write variable declaration and initialization in the same line, then we don't require types.
+Here, typescript will determine the type automatically.
+But if we just declare the variable, then TS will assign the type : any to it.

 ## Content

 1. Fetchjson - Used TS for fetching data from a fake API ( you know which one ) :P